 When calling up an AMP page, not the actual page will be loaded, but simply a copy from the Google Cache.

 Therefore it isn't possible to call up another subsite after calling up an AMP supported page.

-That way, the content degenerates into a Commoditie , which can’t be monetized with advertisements.
+That way, the content degenerates into a Commodity which can't be monetized with advertisements.

-Moreover, users don’t leave Google’s ecosystem anymore because of AMP.
-Google probably follows a similar approach with the Google Buy Button, which is supposed to allow users to shop directly from the Google results.
+Moreover, users don't leave Google's ecosystem anymore because of AMP.
+Google probably follows a similar approach with the Google Buy Buttonwhich is supposed to allow users to store directly from the Google results.

 Conclusion: The future of Google SEO

 Since more than 10 years, SEO is one of the most dynamic online advertising options.
 In the future, the dynamic is going to increase rather than flatten out.
 Each of the addressed aspects (Featured Snippets, RankBrain, voice search, AMP & Verticalization of the search) is going to cause colossal changes in the search landscape.

 Generalizing the various changes, the following changes are to be expected:

 - The verticalization of the search creates a clear demarcation of the search engines.

 Amazon will be/stay the most important product search engine.
 The search for contacts will shift more and more to Facebook & LinkedIn and holiday trips will be searched directly on Booking.com.
 As a result, Google will mostly be a search engine for questions & answers in the future.
 Therefore, the most lucrative search queries will no longer be answered by Google.